 But these measures lowered economic growth and tax revenues.
 As interest rates continued to rise, Greece warned in 2010 that it might be forced to default on its debt payments.
 The EU and the International Monetary Fund agreed to bail out Greece.
 But they demanded further budget cuts in return.
 That created a downward spiral.

-By 2012, Greece's debt-to-GDP ratio was 175 percent, one of the highest in the world.
+By 2012, Greece's debt-to-GDP ratio was 160%, one of the highest in the world.
 It was after bondholders, concerned about losing all their investment, accepted 25 cents on the dollar.
-Greece is now in a depression-style recession, with a 25 percent unemployment rate, political chaos, and a barely functioning banking system.
+Greece landed in a depression-style recession, with the unemployment rate peaking at 27.9% in 2013, political chaos, and a barely functioning banking system.